Trade Forex Trading

 US Dollar or USD - the United States dollar is the main currency of the world.
 It is used as the standard measure of all other currencies which are traded and transacted in the trading market.
 All others are in general quoted in terms of US dollar.

-The USA dollar is a safe haven currency, because it's held as a reserve by many central banks.
-In the times of economic recession the dollar will strengthen due to the fact that investors buy the dollar due to its safe haven status.
-On the other hand when the economies are doing well people will go for those that are higher yielding like the EURO, Pound, Swiss Franc and Australian Dollar.
+The US dollar is a safe-haven currency, because it is held as a reserve by a lot of central banks.
+In the times of economic recession the dollar will strengthen due to the fact that investors buy the dollar due to its safe-haven status.
+On the other hand when the economies are doing well individuals will go for those that are higher yielding like the EURO, Pound, Swiss Franc and Australian Dollar.

-In the market the dollar is traded and transacted against other major currencies, these are Euro, Japanese Yen, British Pound & Swiss Franc.
+In the market, the dollar is bought and sold against other important currencies used in foreign exchange, like the Euro, Japanese Yen, British Pound, and Swiss Franc.

 Swiss Franc or CHF - Swiss Franc is the only major of a major European country that doesn't belong to the European Union or G-7 countries.
 Although Swiss economy is relatively small, the Swiss Franc is one of the 5 major currencies on the Currency Trading Market.
 This is due to and because of the strength of the Swiss banking system and the Swiss economy which makes the Swiss Franc stable with a high demand that exceeds supply.

-After classifying the currencies, there are two categories:
+After classifying the currencies, there are 2 categories:

 • Major pairs